Bio Logic Cambodia offers turnkey food security and poverty alleviation project scale training and equipment to private individuals and NGO clients .

 Beekeeping is a new industry to Cambodia and previously equipment was all imported.

-We are now manufacturing equipment here using superior design suited to the climate at a price that competes with imports.
+You can build your own equipment here using long langstroth designs with ventilation suited to the climate at a price that competes with imports.

 In addition to honey production, we are building up bee stocks, and Khmer staff are gaining proficiency with Queen Bee Rearing with very pleasing results.